malghadi/CheckID/README.md

   style="display: inline-block; margin: 0 auto; max-width: 50px">
   <br />
 2- FsAFD_model. <br />
+The second model employs encoder-(fake-sampleadversary) sub-networks that consists of two main components: an encoder E(.) and an adversary A(.).
-This model is similar to the CFD_model, the ony difference is that the classifier network f(.) is replaced by a onstrained-adversarial model A(.).
+This model is similar to the CFD model, the ony difference is that the classifier network f(.) is replaced by a constrained-adversarial model A(.). the role of the encoder component E(.) (i.e. backbone neural network) is to extract features from the input pair (x, y) and compressing them into a lower-dimensional representation Ex and Ey.
+And the adversary component A(.), also known as the discriminator, uses the encoded data to determine whether the input is real or fake.
 <img
   src="blob/FsAFD.png"
   alt="Alt text"